-NEXT (3): Press this button to go to the next track.
+NEXT: Press this button to go to the next track.
 If you hold the button or press it more than once, the player will continue moving forward through the disc.

-The SEEK forward arrow will also find the next selection on the tape.
+The SEEK down and up arrows will also find the previous and next selections on the tape.

-REV (4): Press and hold this button to return to a passage quickly.
-You will hear sound.
+REV: Press and hold this button to return to a passage quickly.
+The display will show elapsed time.